 - Baseball trophies (bet you didn’t know I was an all-star shortstop in Little League!)

 - Horrible concept art for my superhero teams “The Raiders,” “Energy Infinite,” and “Spy Syndicate.”
 These of course include graph-paper blueprints of each team’s headquarters, all of which included a “Soundproof Music Room” — yeah, it’s not enough that my characters had superpowers, they were also awesome musicians!

-- Hastily scribbled setlists from my old high school garage band, The Hoo-Ha’s, reminding me that we covered the following bands: U2, REM, The Cure, Pink Floyd, The Clash, The Police, The Smiths, and yes, Echo & the Bunnymen.
-(Boy, has my musical taste mutated since then…)
+- Hastily scribbled setlists from my old high school garage band, The Hoo-Ha’s, reminding me that we covered the following bands: U2, REM, The Cure, Pink Floyd, The Clash, The Police, The Smiths, and yes, Echo and the Bunnymen.
+(Boy, has my musical taste mutated since then.)